mpsean/4ARM-BattleshipGame/README.md

 Welcome to the Battleship Game!
-This project is an implementation of the classic board game Battleship, developed in React and JSX.
-The game has multiple modes, including Simple, Advanced, and Bot mode.
+This project is part of the Netcentric Architecture 2190472.i (2024/1) course, developed as an implementation of the classic board game Battleship using React and JSX.
+The game includes multiple modes, allowing players to choose from Simple, Advanced, and Bot modes.

 <p> Project Overview </p>
 In this project, you'll find a digital version of the Battleship game, where players place ships on a grid and take turns trying to sink each other's fleet.
 The game includes several modes to keep things interesting, ranging from basic gameplay to more challenging bot-driven interactions.